 It is the natural tendency of most people to look at others are the source of their suffering.
 For men, this results in blaming their partner.
 They think that because she judges them that they’re disconnected.

-By far, one of our most complicated challenges as mentors us to help a man realize this is a fallacy.
+By far, one of our most complicated challenges as mentors is to help a man realize this is a fallacy.

 We are disconnected from others, including our partners, but blaming them is misguided and, more often, just childish immaturity rearing its head.

-In the hundreds of men we help to restore their sense of self, well-being, and relationships, none does so while hanging on to judgment and blame for others.
+Among the hundreds of men we help experience a restored sense of self, well-being, and relationships, none do so while holding on to judgment and blame for others.

 We’re disconnected because we judge ourselves.
 We then create dependencies on others, seeking their fixes for the consequences of our deep self-judgment.